-In a recent, article discussing the Three Phases of Tactical Fitness, many recruits find themselves stuck in phase 1 of tactical fitness (Testing Phase) for far too long.
-To achieve exceptional PT scores, it may take a recruit 6-12 months or more depending upon your athletic background and training history.
-Typically, if you join the military unprepared for this test, this period of time has the added pressure of Spec Ops Mentors and Recruiters with the time crunch of the Delayed Entry Program (DEP).
+In a recent article discussing the Three Phases of Tactical Fitness, many recruits find themselves stuck in phase 1 of tactical fitness (Testing Phase) for far too long.
+To achieve exceptional PT scores, it may take a recruit 6-12 months or more, depending upon your athletic background and training history.
+Typically, if you join the military unprepared for this test, this period of time has the added pressure of spec-ops mentors and recruiters with the time crunch of the Delayed Entry Program (DEP).

-- Crushed PST Many Times - Ready to Enlist: If you have taken the PST countless amount of times, have worked on a strategy for optimal performance and are hitting the advanced competitive scores, it is time.
+- Crushed PST many times, ready to enlist: If you have taken the PST countless times, have worked on a strategy for optimal performance and are hitting the advanced competitive scores, it is time.
 Take the PST and crush it the first time.
-Now you have a standard of above average passing standard that you can maintain while you focus more on getting THROUGH BUD/S with faster/longer runs, longer swims, rucking, strength training for the load bearing activities at BUDS.
-You may even have time to practice some land navigation, knot tying, water confidence, or even take a SCUBA course.
-The goal of the time you have in DEP now is to focus on your weaknesses and turn them into strengths.
+Now you have an above-average passing standard that you can maintain while you focus more on getting through BUD/S with faster/longer runs, longer swims, rucking and strength training for the load-bearing activities at BUD/S. You may even have time to practice some land navigation, knot-tying, water confidence or take a SCUBA course.
+The goal of the time you have in the Delayed Entry Program (DEP) now is to turn your weaknesses into strengths.
 And when you start to enjoy your prior weaknesses, you are ready.
-You will still have to ace the PST regularly so make your warmups be calisthenics/testing focused and the added longer runs/swims/rucks and lifts to follow.
+You still will have to ace the PST regularly so make your warmups be calisthenics/testing focused and the added longer runs/swims/rucks and lifts to follow.

-To ALL Recruits: Exercise Patience.
+To all recruits.
+Exercise patience.
 If a recruit would take 6-12 months before talking to a recruiter and joining the DEP, the recruit could be fully prepared to crush the PST on day one.
-Because if you do not get competitive PST scores to be put into the system, you will be in test taking mode until you pass.
+Because if you do not get competitive PST scores to be put into the system, you will be in test-taking mode until you pass.

-When you think about tactical fitness you cannot confuse the three phases of the journey (To, Through, and Active Duty Operator).
+When you think about tactical fitness, you cannot confuse the three phases of the journey (to, through and active-duty operator).

-Phase 3: Operator – You will not even get here if you are not adequately prepared for Phases 1 and 2.
-Do not rush it – get ready first THEN charge forward fully prepared.
+Phase 3: Operator -- You will not even get here if you are not prepared adequately for Phases 1 and 2.
+Do not rush it.
+Get ready first, then charge forward fully prepared.